Exponential decay estimates and smoothness of the moduli space of pseudoholomorphic curves: Introduction

-In case when the element is a stable map from a curve which has single nodal singularity, its neighborhood still contains a stable map from a nonsingular curve.
+In case when the element is a stable map from a curve which has a single nodal singularity, its neighborhood still contains a stable map from a nonsingular curve.
 So we need to study the problem of gluing or of stretching the neck.
-Such a problem on gluing solutions of non-linear elliptic partial differential equation has been studied extensively in gauge theory and in symplectic geometry during the last decade of the 20th century.
+Such a problem of gluing solutions of non-linear elliptic partial differential equation has been studied extensively in gauge theory and in symplectic geometry during the last decade of the 20th century.
 Several methods had been developed to solve the problem which are also applicable to our case.
-In this article, following \cite[Section A1.4]{fooo:book1}, we employ the alternating method, which was first exploited by Donaldson \cite{Don86I} in gauge theory. \begin{rem} In \cite{Don86I} Donaldson used alternating method by inductively solving {\it nonlinear} equation (ASD-equation) on each of the two pieces to which he divided given 4 manifold.
-In this paper we will solve {\it linearized} version of Cauchy-Riemann equation inductively on each of the divided pieces.
-So our proof is a mixture of alternating method and Newton's iteration. \end{rem}
+In this article, following \cite[Section A1.4]{fooo:book1}, we employ the alternating method, which was first exploited by Donaldson \cite{Don86I} in gauge theory. \begin{rem} In \cite{Don86I} Donaldson used {the} alternating method by inductively solving {\it nonlinear} equation (ASD-equation) on each of the two pieces {into} which he divided {the} given 4 manifold.
+In this paper we will solve {the} {\it linearized} version of Cauchy-Riemann equation inductively on each of the divided pieces.
+So our proof is a mixture of the alternating method and Newton's iteration. \end{rem}

 In this method, one solves the linearization of the given equation on each piece of the domain (that is the completion of the complement of the neck region of the source of our pseudoholomorphic curve.)
-Then we construct a sequence of families of maps that converges to a version of solutions of the Cauchy-Riemann equation, that is,
+Then we construct a sequence of maps that converges to a solution of a version of the Cauchy-Riemann equation, that is,

 and which are parameterized by a manifold (or an orbifold).
 Here $\mathcal E(u')$ is a family of finite dimensional vector spaces of smooth sections of an appropriate vector bundle depending on $u'$.

 We provide the relevant analytic details using the same induction scheme as \cite[Section A1.4, page 773-776]{fooo:book1}.
 The only difference is that we use $L^2_{m}$ space (the space of maps whose derivative up to order $m$ are of $L^2$ class) here, while we used $L^p_{1}$ space following the tradition of symplectic geometry community in \cite[Section A1.4]{fooo:book1}.
 It is well-known that the shift of $T$ causes loss of differentiability of the maps in terms of the order of Sobolev spaces.
 However by considering various {\it weighted} Sobolev spaces with various $m$ simultaneously and using the definition of $C^\infty$-topology, which is a Frech\^et topology, we can still get the differentiability of $C^{\infty}$ order and its exponential decay.
 See Remark \ref{Abremark}.